 It’s no surprise that fabric is central to what we produce.
-We do our best to only use organic, recycled or sustainable materials in all our collections and for this we are really helped by recent huge advances in lessening the environmental impact of fabric production.
+We do our best to only use organic or recycled materials in all our collections and for this we are really helped by recent huge advances in lessening the environmental impact of fabric production.
 We mainly use natural fibres as they biodegrade much faster than most synthetics and also they don’t release dangerous chemicals into the environment as they do so.
 And of course we let you know as much as we can about the fabric your clothes are made from and how it is produced: transparency and strict control are key features in our whole supply chain.

 We use organic cotton instead of conventional cotton as it is grown in fields without using any chemical fertilisers, pesticides or defoliants.
 Organic cotton also has a lower negative impact on water quality, biodiversity and global warming.
 It’s clearly the only choice of cotton for us!

 Most of the organic cotton we use at esmé studios is produced in India.
-We aim to use GOTS certified fabric as we are sure that it is produced correctly to our exact standards - that is, the cotton is sustainable and contains a minimum of 70% organic fibres and made with high water reduction, minimum waste and as little carbon dioxide pollution as possible.
+We aim to use GOTS certified fabric as we are sure that it is produced correctly to our exact standards - that is, the cotton contains a minimum of 70% organic fibres and made with high water reduction, minimum waste and as little carbon dioxide pollution as possible.
 In fact, it uses a staggering 91% less water, leads to 46% less carbon dioxide emissions and uses absolutely zero pesticides and fertilisers compared to conventional cotton.

 Chetna Organic Cotton